 Upon the consummation and closing of a Major Music/Media Transaction, as defined in the indenture, at any time prior to June 15, 2013, the Senior Secured Notes may be redeemed in whole or in part, at Acquisition Corp.'s option, at a redemption price of 104.75% plus accrued and unpaid interest.
-In the event of a change in control, as defined in the indenture, each holder of the Senior Secured Notes may require Acquisition Corp. to repurchase some or all of its respective Senior Secured Notes at a purchase price equal to 101% plus accrued and unpaid interest.
+In the event of a change in control, as defined in the indenture, each holder of the Senior Secured Notes may require us to repurchase some or all of its respective Senior Secured Notes at a purchase price equal to 101% plus accrued and unpaid interest.

-The indenture for the Senior Secured Notes contains a number of covenants that, among other things, limit (subject to certain exceptions), the ability of Acquisition Corp. and its restricted subsidiaries to (i) incur additional debt or issue certain preferred shares; (ii) pay dividends on or make distributions in respect of its capital stock or make other restricted payments (as defined in the indenture); (iii) make certain investments; (iv) sell certain assets; (v) create liens on certain debt; (vi) consolidate, merge, sell or otherwise dispose of all or substantially all of its assets; (vii) sell or otherwise dispose of its Music Publishing business; (viii) enter into certain transactions with affiliates and (ix) designate its subsidiaries as unrestricted subsidiaries.
+The indenture for the Senior Secured Notes contains a number of covenants that, among other things, limit (subject to certain exceptions), our ability and most of our subsidiaries' ability to (i) incur additional debt or issue certain preferred shares; (ii) pay dividends on or make distributions in respect of its capital stock or make other restricted payments (as defined in the indenture); (iii) make certain investments; (iv) sell certain assets; (v) create liens on certain debt; (vi) consolidate, merge, sell or otherwise dispose of all or substantially all of its assets; (vii) sell or otherwise dispose of its Music Publishing business; (viii) enter into certain transactions with affiliates and (ix) designate its subsidiaries as unrestricted subsidiaries.

-Acquisition Corp. used the net proceeds from the Senior Secured Notes offering, plus approximately \$335 million in existing cash, to repay in full all amounts due under its senior secured credit facility and pay related fees and expenses.
+We used the net proceeds from the Senior Secured Notes offering, plus approximately \$335 million in existing cash, to repay in full all amounts due under its senior secured credit facility and pay related fees and expenses.
 In connection with the repayment, Acquisition Corp. terminated its revolving credit facility.

-Senior Subordinated Notes of Acquisition Corp.
+Senior Subordinated Notes

-Acquisition Corp. has outstanding two tranches of senior subordinated notes due in 2014: \$465 million principal amount of U.S. dollar-denominated notes and £100 million principal amount of Sterling-denominated notes (collectively, the "Acquisition Corp.
+We have outstanding two tranches of senior subordinated notes due in 2014: \$465 million principal amount of U.S. dollar-denominated notes and £100 million principal amount of Sterling-denominated notes (collectively, the "Acquisition Corp.
 Senior Subordinated Notes").
 The Acquisition Corp.
 Senior Subordinated Notes mature on April 15, 2014 and bear interest at a fixed rate of 7.375% per annum on the \$465 million dollar notes and 8.125% per annum on the £100 million Sterling-denominated notes.